 After a fun night out, many Peruvians prefer to just stay home and rest.
 But for those who don't want to cook at home and still have the energy, there is the option to dine at a restaurant with traditional food.

-A typical dish for this day is Lechon.
+A typical dish for this day is lechon.
 This is roast pork, which is usually served with tamales (cornmeal flatbread with stuffing) and potatoes.
 It is a delicious dish, just try it!

 There are bowling-like games in the central square.
 They are called Sinkuy.
 Even the mayor and his wife take part in the games.

-This post may contain affiliate links.
-We earn a small commission if you make bookings through my links, at no additional cost to you.
+This post contains affiliate links.
+I earn a small commission if you make bookings through my links, at no additional cost to you.
 Thank you for your support!

-Hi, I’m Jan.
-I travel fast and intensely, thrive on adventure and nature, and unwind in comfortable hotels at night.
 If that sounds like your kind of journey, hop on board, and let’s explore the world together!

 I started this blog after realizing how tough it can be to find reliable, authentic travel info.
 You wouldn’t believe how many “travel bloggers” never even visit the places they write about!
+On Next Level of Travel, you can count on my full honesty and insights drawn from my firsthand experiences.

 Comments | Thoughts?
 Give us a shout!